 Run %pwd – To verify the location

 O/P – /dir1/dir2

 This will change your path to dir2.
-You can verify your current working location at any point of time by the pwd command and navigate accordingly.
+You can verify your current working location at any point in time by the pwd command and navigate accordingly.

 %cd.. will take you to the Parent directory.
 Suppose you are in dir2 from the above example and you want to go back to the parent directory, then Run cd.. on the command prompt and your current directory will become dir1.

 usage – %cd..